CASA of FORSYTH COUNTY STAFF

 Sheri started working with CASA of Forsyth County in January 2017 after many years working with DFCS where she worked as a Foster Care Case Manager and as an Investigator.
 Sheri received her Master’s Degree in Counseling from the University of San Diego and worked as a Counselor prior to working with DFCS.
 Sheri has always been passionate about working in child welfare and helping to support and strengthen families.
 Sheri believes strongly in building the relationship with CASA and DFCS in order to better serve the children in Forsyth County.
 She is excited to be working for CASA of Forsyth County to help continue CASA’s advocacy efforts.

-Heidi began her career with CASA in Lafayette, Indiana while completing her Bachelor’s Degree in Human Services at Purdue University.
+Heidi began her career with CASA in 2012 in Lafayette, Indiana while completing her Bachelor’s Degree in Human Services at Purdue University.
 She served with that program for two and a half years.
-When deciding to move back to her hometown in Jasper, Georgia, Heidi reached out to local programs and found a home at CASA of Forsyth County.
-Heidi has been a dedicated and caring Advocacy Case Manager for three years and her passion for the CASA program, and serving children and volunteers is contagious.
-Heidi is also on our local Domestic Violence Task Force, is a part of the up and coming Family Dependency Court in Forsyth County, and has hopes to run her own CASA program one day.
+When deciding to move back to her hometown in Jasper, Georgia in 2014, Heidi reached out to local programs and found a home at CASA of Forsyth County.
+Heidi is a dedicated and caring Advocacy Specialist and her passion for the CASA program, and serving children and volunteers, is contagious.
+Heidi leads our recruitment efforts and the training/onboarding of new CASA volunteers, is a part of the Family Treatment Court in Forsyth County, and has hopes to run her own CASA program one day.